twpayne/chezmoi/docs/REFERENCE.md

 ##### `chezmoi`

-A mix of unified diffs and pseudo shell commands, equivalent to `chezmoi apply --dry-run --verbose`.
-They can be colorized and include scripts.
+A mix of unified diffs and pseudo shell commands, including scripts, equivalent to `chezmoi apply --dry-run --verbose`.

 ##### `git`

-A [git format diff](https://git-scm.com/docs/diff-format), without color and not including scripts.
-In version 2.0.0 of chezmoi, `git` format diffs will become the default and support color and scripts and the `chezmoi` format will be removed.
+A [git format diff](https://git-scm.com/docs/diff-format), excluding scripts.
+In version 2.0.0 of chezmoi, `git` format diffs will become the default and include scripts and the `chezmoi` format will be removed.

 #### `--no-pager`